Suitable for all ages of walking children/adults (see below)

 Address: Long Mile Road, Whakarewarewa, Rotorua.
 There’s car parking near the I-Site and visitor centre and all along Long Mile Road.

-Open: from 9am – 11pm with night time lights turned on at dusk.
-Last entry is 10.30pm.
+Open: from 9.30am – 9.30pm Sunday to Thursday with night time lights turned on at dusk.
+Last entry Friday and Saturday is 10pm.